Overview

 Commitment to Timely Review

 Reviewers are expected to complete reviews within the agreed timeframe.
-If circumstances prevent timely completion, reviewers should inform the editorial office promptly so alternative arrangements can be made.
+If a reviewer is unable to meet the deadline, the editorial office should be informed promptly so that alternative arrangements can be made.

-Timely reviews contribute to an efficient and reliable publication process.
+Timely reviews support an efficient and reliable publication process.

 Acknowledgement of Sources

-Reviewers should identify relevant published work that has not been cited by the authors.
-Any substantial similarity between the manuscript under review and other published or unpublished work must be reported confidentially to the editor.
+Reviewers should identify important relevant literature that has not been cited by the authors.
+Any substantial similarity between the submitted manuscript and previously published work should be reported confidentially to the editor.

 Ethical Concerns and Misconduct